Field Grade Article 15: A Guide to Nonjudicial Punishment in the Military UCMJ

 The Field Grade Article 15 Appeals Process

-If you are unsatisfied with your Field Grade Article 15 outcome, you have the right to appeal.
+You can appeal if you are unsatisfied with your Field Grade Article 15 outcome.
 The appeal process allows you to request a review of the decision by a higher authority.
-This can be a critical step in seeking justice and ensuring that your case is handled fairly.
+This can be critical in seeking justice and ensuring your case is handled fairly.

 Steps to Appeal a Field Grade Article 15